 - Others who feel the call to teach

 This secondary English MAT program includes courses in the foundations of teaching, instructional planning and presentation, English content, research, and pedagogy.
-It requires in-classroom observation and a term of full-time demonstration teaching.
+It requires in-classroom observation and a term of full-time student teaching.
 This online English degree prepares students for teaching certification in any of the 50 states.

 Each state will have unique requirements on the path to becoming a licensed teacher, so it's important to research and work with your state Board of Education in order to understand the requirements.
 For most states, you will need at least a bachelor's degree or a master's degree in the education field of your specialty.
 You will need in-classroom experience, to pass a background check, and to pass licensing exams in order to be certified.